zetogk/node-grpc-client/README.md

 # node-grpc-client
-Simple gRPC client on NodeJS v1.3.0
+Simple gRPC client on NodeJS v1.4.0

+### Important fix was solved in verison 1.4.0
+Now are supported packages which have *dots* or style of *inverse DNS* like: `com.github.nodegrpcclient`.

 ## Methods